 Mandala Cruft (Occam's razor)

 This cruft algorithm extracts an image from the CNN home page once every eight hours.
-The image is then processed into a mandala, with the addition of the original source image and caption.
+The image is then transformed into a mandala, with the addition of the original source image and caption.
 CNN presents a constant stream of images of violence, potential terrorism, and the imminent hurricane or earthquake, as well as the daily dose of political polarization.
-As an artist I want to take these powerful source images and convert them into equally powerful images of peace.
-I hope you enjoy them, while also being reminded of the transformation from which they were created.

 MandalaFrom Wikipedia, the free encyclopedia

 Maṇḍala is a Sanskrit word that means "circle".
 In the Buddhist and Hindu religious traditions their sacred art often takes a mandala form.
 The basic form of most Hindu and Buddhist mandalas is a square with four gates containing a circle with a center point.
 Each gate is in the shape of a T.

 In common use, mandala has become a generic term for any plan, chart or geometric pattern that represents the cosmos metaphysically or symbolically, a microcosm of the Universe from the human perspective.